High Mileage Car Insurance: How Your Annual Miles Affect Rates

 Pincher's Pro Tip

-Dropping your annual mileage from 20,000 to 12,000 miles (if your lifestyle allows it — such as carpooling, remote work, or using public transit occasionally) could lower your premium by up to 25%.
-Even small reductions can shift you into a lower bracket.
+Dropping your annual mileage from 20,000 to 12,000 miles (if your lifestyle allows it — such as carpooling, remote work, or using public transit occasionally) could lower your premium by up to 25% or more.
+Even small reductions can shift you into a lower bracket and deliver real savings at renewal.

 Trusted by Thousands